Industrial Union Department v. American Petroleum Institute: Concurring opinion

 In a famous concurrence, Justice Rehnquist argued that the section 6(b)(5) of the statute, which set forth the "extent feasible" principle, should be struck down on the basis of the non-delegation doctrine.
 The non-delegation doctrine, which has been recognized by the Supreme Court since the era of Chief Justice Marshall, holds that Congress cannot delegate law-making authority to other branches of government.
 Rehnquist offered three rationales for the application of the non-delegation doctrine.
 First, ensure Congress makes social policy, not agencies; delegation should only be used when the policy is highly technical or the ground too large to be covered.
 Second, agencies of the delegated authority require an “intelligible principle” to exercise discretion which was lacking in this case.
 Third, the intelligible principle must provide judges with a measuring stick for judicial review.

 Subsequent developments

-Most scholars have said that the interpretation of statute ignored a foundational principle of statutory interpretation.
+Some scholars have said that the interpretation of the statute ignored a foundational principle of statutory interpretation, generalia specialibus non derogant ("the general does not derogate from the specific").
 Generally, specific language governs general language.
 In this case, the court read the more general provision of Section 3(8) as governing the specific process specified in Section 6(b)(5).

 The case also marks the current state of affairs for the non-delegation doctrine.
 When the court is faced with a provision that appears to be an impermissible delegation of the authority, it will use tools of statutory interpretation to try to narrow the delegation of power.